 In reality, any of the overlooks on the island will help you to see the night sky, since the skies of the Canary Islands are protected by the IAC’s Law on the Astronomical Quality of Observatories.
 Even so, if you want to see the sky like you’ve never seen it before, I recommend you go to the mountains of Guajara, the National Tourism Parador, or Izaña.

-Although you can go for a walk at night with your eyes on the sky, you may want to hire a guide who gives you some basic notions of astronomy.
+Although you can go for a walk at night with your eyes on the sky, you may want to hire a guide who gives you some basic notions of astronomy around the Teide National Park.
 If you’re a photographer, here is our guide to learn how to photograph the milky way.

 11. Cueva del Viento, a must-visit place in Tenerife